Arthur County Health Data

 What is the life expectancy in Arthur County?

-Life expectancy data for Arthur County is currently being processed from CDC records.
+Life expectancy data for Arthur County is not available in the current dataset.

 How does Arthur County health compare to the Nebraska average?